 Behavioural experiment

-Participants performed a familiar vs. unfamiliar face categorization task by discriminating dynamically updating sequences of either familiar or unfamiliar face images in two recording sessions (Figure 1A).
+Participants performed a familiar vs. unfamiliar face discrimination task by discriminating dynamically updating sequences of either familiar or unfamiliar face images in two recording sessions (Figure 1A).
 Image sequences were presented in rapid serial visual presentation (RSVP) fashion at a frame rate of 60 Hz frames per second (i.e.,16.67 ms per frame without gaps).
 Each trial consisted of a single sequence with a series of images from the same stimulus class (i.e., either familiar of unfamiliar fac) at one of the four possible phase coherence levels.
 Importantly, within each phase coherence level, the overall amount of noise remained unchanged, whereas the spatial distribution of the noise varied across individual frames such that different parts of the underlying image could be revealed sequentially.

 We presented images on LCD monitor (BenQ XL2430, 24”, 144 Hz refresh rate, resolution of 1920 ×1080 pixels) information of the monitor size, model, and PC used) and the stimulus presentation was controlled using costumed-designed MATLAB codes and Psychtoolbox (Brainard, 1997; Pelli, 1997).
 We presented stimuli at a distance of 60 cm to the subject and each image subtended 8° * 8° of visual angle.
 We instructed subjects to fixate at the centre of the monitor and respond as accurately and quickly as possible by pressing one of two keyboard keys (left and right arrow keys) in response to presented category (i.e., familiar vs. unfamiliar faces) using their right index and middle fingers.
 As soon as a response was made, the RSVP sequence was interrupted and it was followed by an inter-trial interval, which varied randomly in the range 1–1.2 s.
 The RSVP sequence was allowed to remain on the screen for a maximum of 1.2 s.
 If subjects failed to respond within the 1.2 s period the trial was marked as a no-choice trial and was excluded from further analysis.
 It was crucial not to present static stimuli for very long durations (>500 ms) as it could dominate the feedforward information flow and eliminate the effects of feedback (Goddard et al., 2016).
 On the other hand, rapid presentation may not have been enough to evoke familiarity processing networks of the brain.
 We used a total of 240 trials (i.e., 30 trials per perceptual category, familiar and unfamiliar, and four phase coherence levels) during the course of the experiment.
 We presented trials in six blocks of 36 trials and one block of 24 trials to allow subjects to rest briefly between blocks.
-We recorded from 18 participants (15 male, aged between 20-26, all participants had normal or correct-to-normal vision) while they were performing the face categorization task.
+We recorded from 18 participants (15 male, aged between 20-26, all participants had normal or correct-to-normal vision) while they were performing the face discrimination task.
 Subjects were students from Faculty of Mathematics and Computer Science at the University of Tehran.

 EEG data acquisition and pre-processing